-Business crowdlending or p2p business lending is a type of lending-based crowdfunding where individuals or institutional funders will provide a loan to a business borrower – typically a small or medium-sized enterprise.
+Business crowdlending or p2p business lending is a type of peer-to-peer lending where individuals or institutional funders will provide a loan to a business borrower – typically a small or medium-sized enterprise.
 Business crowdlending is increasingly seen as a viable source of alternative financing and the market is showing impressive growth rates.

 The Market of Business Crowdlending